 Eosinophilic gastroenteritis is a chronic disease.
-About 80% of people suffering from eosinophilic gastroenteritis experience symptoms for several years.
+About 80% of people suffering from it experience symptoms for several years.

-The symptoms of eosinophilic gastroenteritis vary depending on the site affected and the depth of the inflammatory reaction of the intestinal wall layers.
+The symptoms vary depending on the site affected and the depth of the inflammatory reaction of the intestinal wall layers.

 For instance, eosinophilic gastritis (where the gastric mucosa is affected) may cause symptoms like anemia, weight loss, vomiting, abdominal pain and diarrhea.
 Infiltration of the subserosal layer may cause eosinophilic ascites, while infiltration of the muscular layer of the stomach may cause rigidity and thickening of the stomach walls and pyloric obstruction.

 - Chest pain

 According to the Canadian Society of Intestinal Research, there is currently no cure for eosinophilic gastrointestinal disease.
 However, evidence has shown the condition can be managed and its symptoms eased.

 Some studies have shown promises of possible cures and effective treatment options for eosinophilic gastroenteritis.
 Treatment aims to improve histology of the gastrointestinal tract (a reduction in the number of eosinophils) as well as reduce symptoms.